2023 Best Marketing Schools in Michigan

 Read full report on Marketing at Calvin University

-A rank of #4 on this year’s list means Central Michigan University is a great place for marketing students.
-Located in the town of Mount Pleasant, Central Michigan is a public college with a large student population.
+Out of the 34 schools in Michigan that were part of this year’s ranking, Central Michigan University landed the # 4 spot on the list.
+Located in the town of Mount Pleasant, Central Michigan is a public college with a fairly large student population.

 After completing their degree, marketing graduates from Central Michigan carry an average student debtload of $27,000.
 The average monthly payment of a loan this size is about $273, assuming that the borrower is on a 10-year repayment plan.